 By recognizing the importance of proper football field maintenance and taking care of your fields, you work toward a safer, more secure sports environment.
 But even beyond preventative maintenance to the field itself, another key issue is providing athletes with proper training, which can go a long way toward reducing orthopaedic injuries.
 “Athletes warm up and stretch before training or competition,” according to Dr. Geier.
 “In a broader sense, they should work to maintain good conditioning to prevent injuries that can occur with fatigue.
 Injury prevention programs, such as those to decrease the risk of ACL injuries, are also important for many athletes.”

-Discover what the best football field maintenance products are for your sports field by visiting our Maintenance product page, or contact CoverSports for a quote today.
+Discover what the best football field maintenance products are for your sports field or contact CoverSports for a quote today.